Mt. Teapot, Mt Banping and Mt. Canguanliao with Panoramic Views of Mountain and Ocean. A Bonus Hike to Mt. Nanzilin

 Option One: Get Inside Mt.
 Teapot and It Can Be Dangerous

-The front sections of the trail were mostly stone steps.
-After reaching a platform, the stone steps disappeared and were replaced by rock footpath.
-I went to the platform and saw a footpath extending from there.
-I took that one, but it was a deadend.
+The front sections of the trail are mainly stone steps.
+After reaching a platform, the stone steps disappear, and the original trail terrains appear.
+I went to the lookout and saw a footpath extending from there.
+I took that one, but it was a dead end.
 The views at the end of the footpath were great.

-When reaching last pavilion before Mt.
+When reaching the last pavilion before Mt.
 Teapot, I took a break at the pavilion to catch my breath.
-Walking on endless stairs is still not my strong suit after hiking several years.
+Walking on endless stairs is still not my strong suit after hiking for several years.

 From the pavilion, Mt.
 Teapot looked like a pile of rocks.
 When you started climbing, it was indeed like rock climbing.

-When I hiked there in December 2019, there was only one way to climb Mt.
-Teapot, which was to get inside the cave.
-If you take this route, please be aware of the huge gaps inside the cave and it’s very dark to see where you are inside.
+There are two routes: one is to get inside Teapot Mountain, and the other is to bypass it.
+If you take the inside one, please be aware of the vast gaps inside the cave, and it's very dark to see where you are.
 A headlamp will help.
 Please also check the rope first.
 This was what I saw when I hiked there in 2019.

-I have to say when I was inside the cave, I got disoriented and I just followed the light to get out.
-Then, here came to the scary part.
-I had to lower my body weight and tried to move myself forward on the edge of this rock.
-There wasn’t enough space for me to stand straight and it was easy to bump your head against the rock, and I was so afraid that I would slip and fall to my death.
+When I was inside the cave, I got disoriented and just followed the light to get out.
+Then, here came the scary part.
+I had to lower my body weight and try to move forward on the edge of this rock.
+There wasn't enough space for me to stand straight, and it was easy to bump my head against the rock, and I was so afraid that I would slip and fall to my death.

-Finally, when I got myself out of this rock to the other side, there was a steep slope waiting for me.
-But compared with the excitement caused by climbing inside out Mt.
-Teapot, this one was manageable.
+Finally, when I got out of this rock to the other side, a steep slope was waiting for me.
+But this one was manageable compared to the excitement caused by climbing inside Mt.
+Teapot.

 Option Two: Bypass Mt.
 Teapot and Take the Outer Edge Route, But Still Scary

-I took a look at the outer edge bypass, I told myself that this one wasn’t easy either.
-The footpath was very narrow and the consequence of lose your footing there could also be deadly.
+When I looked at the outer edge bypass, I told myself that this one wasn't easy either.
+The footpath was very narrow, and losing your footing there could also be ugly.
+Don't take this one if it's wet.

 You Can Stop Before Mt.
 Teapot or Continue with Extra Caution

-You don’t have to get inside Mt.
-Teapot or take the outer edge route, and just turn back to Quanji Temple from here.
-I guarantee you that the views alongside with this trail are already worth it.
-The distance of the round trip from Quanji Temple to Mt.
+You don't have to get inside Mt.
+Teapot or take the outer edge route and turn back to Quanji Temple from here.
+I guarantee you that the views alongside this trail are already worth it.
+The round trip from Quanji Temple to Mt.
 Teapot and back to the temple is around 5 km (3.1 miles).

 Please note that there were several injuries and even deaths here, whether you hike with a group or alone.
-If you still want to try it, please take it slow and make sure you are safe before making the next move.
+So if you want to try it, please take it slow and ensure you are safe before making the next move.

 Mt.
 Banping: A Rock Ridgeline Hike with Panoramic Views of Northeastern Taiwan